nais/doc/docs/security/auth/azure-ad/usage.md

     - Consumers defined in the [access policy](configuration.md#applications) are always assigned the default scope named `defaultaccess`.
     - You can optionally define and grant additional [custom scopes](configuration.md#custom-scopes) to consumers.

-For a complete list of claims, see <https://learn.microsoft.com/en-us/azure/active-directory/develop/access-token-claims-reference>.
+For a complete list of claims, see the [Access Token Claims Reference in Azure AD](https://learn.microsoft.com/en-us/azure/active-directory/develop/access-token-claims-reference).
 Tokens in NAV are v2.0 tokens.

 ## Local Development